risc0/risc0/examples/smartcore-ml/README.md

 Matrix Decomposition:  SVD, Eigenvalue Decomposition, QR, LU.

-The following folders are not part of the standard RISC Zero starter template and should be added if the user wishes to replicate the layout of this template:  res/ml-model, res/input-data, and train-model.  ml-model contains a json file of a trained decision tree model and input-data contains a json file of sample input data.
-You can train and export your model along with any sample data in train-model/src/main.rs (note that this is excluded from the zkvm workspace).
+The following folders are not part of the standard RISC Zero starter template and should be added if the user wishes to replicate the layout of this template:  res/ml-model, res/input-data, the SmartCore Jupyter notebook, and the iris input data and classes CSV files.
+The ml-model folder contains a json file of a trained decision tree model and input-data contains a json file of sample input data.
+You can train and export your model along with any sample data in the Jupyter notebook.

 res/ml-model and res/input-data come preloaded with a trained decision tree classifier.
-You can replace the code in train-model to train and export any of the supported models listed above.
+You can replace the code in the Jupyter notebook to train and export any of the supported models listed above.

 ## Model Types